ivyy-poison/tp/docs/UserGuide.md

 </box>

 2. Type in the following command in the command box `approve-leave LEAVE_LIST_INDEX`
-3. Press "enter" on your keyboard and the specified leave application is approved.
+3. Press "Enter" on your keyboard and the specified leave application is approved.

 | Error message | Why it happens | Fix |
 |---------------|----------------|-----|